‘Breaking Bad’: Here’s How (and Why) Walter White Poisoned Brock Cantillo

 Who was Brock Cantillo on ‘Breaking Bad’?

 Fans were first introduced to Brock Cantillo during season 3 of the series when Jesse and Andrea meet at Narcotics Anonymous.
 Brock was Andrea’s 6-year-old son who bonded with Jesse playing video games and hanging out.
-Andrea also had a 10-year-old son Tomás who later kills the drug dealer Combo.
+Andrea also had an 11-year-old brother Tomás, who later kills the drug dealer Combo.
 Tomás is shot dead in the episode “Half Measures.”